Layoamona/Capstone-Project/README.md

 ### Data Analysis

-  - In order to begin the analysis, we need to first find the total revenue and the average revenue of the sales data.
+  - In order to begin the analysis, remove duplicate from your dataset.

+  - Then find the total revenue and the average revenue of the sales data.

   - After which, a pivot table will be created in order to analyze our data.